 Any student wishing to enroll who is domiciled with a guardian residing within the school boundaries of the Kauffman School must submit legal documentation of the court appointed guardianship.
 Exceptions to this requirement may be made consistent with federal/state regulations.
-Students not domiciled with a This document is for informational purposes.
-The information in this document may be changed without notice subject to subsequent approval by the Board of Directors of the Ewing Marion Kauffman School as set forth in the Official School Board Policies of the Ewing Marion Kauffman School, Inc.

-resident parent or legal guardian will only be permitted to enroll if such students are considered "homeless children" within the meaning of state law.
+Students not domiciled with aresident parent or legal guardian will only be permitted to enroll if such students are considered "homeless children" within the meaning of state law.